Vi19Z/VI19Z/docs/explanation/chat_features.md

-# Chat Features in Julep
+# Chat Features in VI19Z

-Julep provides a robust chat system with various features for dynamic interaction with agents.
+VI19Z provides a robust chat system with various features for dynamic interaction with agents.
 Here's an overview of the key components and functionalities:

 ## Chat Input